nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 ```

 #### 3.2.2. ```remove-user``` - Remove a user
->Removes a user in the list
+>Remove a user in the list

 Format: ```remove-user /u [USERNAME]```